StefanoAnzolut/business-guide/source/members/adding.rst

 - Click **Add Member**

-- Enter the e-mail address of the person you wish to add to your Skribble Business and click **Add** once done
+- Enter the e-mail address of the person you wish to add to your Skribble Business and click **Add** once your'e finished

 To add several e-mails at once, separate them with a comma.